O.T.T. (TV series): The name OTT

 An abbreviation of the phrase "over the top".
-The origin of the name came about when John Gorman, working with Chris on a late night version of Tiswas, compiled a list of possible titles; which included BigTis and OTT.
-It was Mike Palin who 'voted' for the OTT title.
+The origin of the name came about when John Gorman, working with Chris on a late-night version of Tiswas, compiled a list of possible titles; which included BigTis and OTT.
+It was Mike Palin who 'voted' for the O.T.T. title.

-Rick Wakeman told an interview with Tiswas Online that he was a member of: "an elite showbiz club, called 'Over The Top' in the late seventies.
+Rick Wakeman told an interview with Tiswas Online he was a member of "an elite showbiz club called 'Over The Top' in the late seventies.
 I became chairman and the president was a record plugger called Allan James, who also used to supply some of the music acts for Tiswas.
 We would all meet up in restaurants.
-There were about 20 of us in all, and whilst the evening meal would start quite normally, it usually ended in ejection or sometimes arrest as things became very similar to that of the Tiswas programme.
+There were about 20 of us in all, and, whilst the evening meal would start quite normally, it usually ended in ejection or sometimes arrest as things became very similar to that of the Tiswas programme.
 We called ourselves the Over the Top Club.
-Membership was elite and we were banned eventually from at least nine restaurants to my knowledge."
+Membership was elite and we were banned eventually from at least nine restaurants, to my knowledge."

 Episode guide

-12 episodes and 2 specials "Russel Hardy" and The Best of OTT were broadcast.
+12 regular episodes and two specials (Russel Hardy and The Best of OTT) were broadcast.

+The 6th March edition was not transmitted live due to Magnum Force overtaking half of the OTT's timeslot.